 Previous events took place:

-- Fabrice Phung, SDI operator, DREAL, French State
+- Fabrice Phung, SDI operator at DREAL, French State

-- François Van Der Biest, developer & release manager, Camptocamp
+- François Van Der Biest, product owner & project manager at Camptocamp

-- Landry Breuil, SDI operator & sysadmin, CRAIG,
+- Landry Breuil, SDI operator & sysadmin at CRAIG,